netx-as/docs/docs/qos/traffic-shaping.md

 #### ecn

 In case of congestion, marks packets with ECN ([Explicit Congestion Notification](https://datatracker.ietf.org/doc/html/rfc3168)) bit instead of dropping them.
-Works with codel as shadiscipline.
+Works with codel, fq_codel and sfq as queuing discipline.

 ##### Syntax